THE CELESTIAL BODIES

 SATURN reveals our limitations, our boundaries, the social structure we operate by.
 It denotes the responsibilities we assume and our moral obligations.
 It shows hardship, obstacles, inner conflicts, and our personal battles.
 The planet changes signs every two and a half years.

 Saturn brings pragmatism and a certain level of mental clarity and rationalism to the choices you make in life, which while it sounds great, can often cause us to be risk averse and thus create limitations on ourselves that become obstructions.
 That is why Saturn is often related to limitations, but really, it’s about trying to be practical.
+Saturn’s resident house in your birth chart also causes us to feel more protective and conservative in that area of our life.

 The transpersonal planets, Uranus, Neptune, and Pluto, pave the pathway for us to our higher consciousness.
 They express how our personal unconscious connects to the collective unconscious, or the collective cosmic Qi of the universe.
 If I wasn’t getting spiritual and metaphysical enough for you before, I sure am now.
 It is said that these celestial bodies vibrate at higher frequencies, though their effects on our daily lives are not immediately apparent, but rather are revealed over time.
 Uranus illuminates that path to self-awareness; Neptune to our intuitions and clairvoyance; and Pluto to self-metamorphosis.